Create an XAF Application

-In the Installed | Templates tree, expand the desired language (Visual C# or Other Languages | Visual Basic), and then choose DevExpress XAF.
-In the panel on the right, select DevExpress v18.1 XAF Solution Wizard, specify the new solution's name - "SimpleProjectManager", and click OK.
+In the Installed tree, expand a language node (Visual C# or Visual Basic) and choose DevExpress XAF.
+Select DevExpress v19.2 XAF Solution Wizard, specify the new solution's name - "SimpleProjectManager", and click OK.

 "Integrated Security=SSPI;Pooling=false;Data Source=(localdb)\v11.1;Initial Catalog=SimpleProjectManager"

 You can modify this connection string in the SimpleProjectManager.Win\App.config and SimpleProjectManager.Web\Web.config files (refer to the connectionStrings element).
 See the Connect an XAF Application to a Database Provider topic for more information.

 At this stage, you can run the WinForms and ASP.NET applications with automatically created navigation, menu, and other UI elements for line-of-business (LOB) applications.
 However, the business model and logic are not defined yet - this is implemented in the following topics.

 Next topic: Define the Logical Data Model and Relationships